yussif758/Africa-Premium-Excel/README.md

 - The base revenue is the total revenue generated in 2025 using the average monthly growth rate provided.
-- Scenario 1, I used a lower growth rate to model the effect of competition or economic downturns.
+- In scenario 1, I used a lower growth rate to model the effect of competition or economic downturns.
 For instance, if the growth rate reduced to 20%, we are going to see a decrease in the overall revenue in 2025	as compared to the forecast revenue.
 - In scenario 2, I used a higher growth rate (e.g., industry benchmark 35%) thus, if the market is favorable or growth initiatives succeed. we are going to see a massive improvement in the total revenue for 2025.

 ### 6. Customer Base